Mick Costigan and Noah Flower contributed reporting to this article.

 Scenario 1: “Zero Hurdles”

 COVAX brokers deals for the vaccine’s creator to license production around the world, allowing a rapid ramp up of global manufacturing early in 2021, anchored by the large capacity of India’s Pune Serum Institute.
 Distribution runs smoothly and even low-income countries have easy and timely access, achieving at least selective vaccination where mass vaccination is not achievable.
-Thanks to unified leadership, messaging, and investment from a wide range of international organizations, public trust in the vaccine is high and herd immunity reduces transmission by early 2022.
+Innovations like smart labels on vaccine vials reduce spoilage due to heat exposure in doses that must be stored at ultracold temperatures.

 Scenario 2: “Sprint and Stumble”

 Then the Russian vaccine begins to show issues with efficacy, as large numbers of Filipinos who received it begin to get reinfected, causing other countries to back away from their plans to rely on it.
 Next to emerge are problems with the Chinese vaccine, which appears to cause fatal complications for pregnant mothers.

 Scenario 3: “Long March”